Skip to main content

 Majadito (Majadito)

-Santa Cruz's signature rice dish with dried meat (charque), chopped onions, and tomatoes, colored orange-yellow with urucú (annatto).
-This vibrant dish traces its roots to pre-Columbian times and is one of Bolivia's most beloved lowland foods.
+Santa Cruz's signature rice dish, cooked with dried meat (charque), chopped onions, and tomatoes and tinted orange-yellow by urucú (annatto).
+Its roots reach back to pre-Columbian times, and it remains one of the lowlands' favorite meals.

 Anticuchos (Anticuchos)